 This would usually be affected by a short deed between the parties and if the lease is registered at the Land Registry.
 The lease title would then need to be closed.
 Note: that if one party is paying the other a premium for the release there may be SDLT implications.

-In agreeing to a surrender, the landlord may not want to release certain liabilities.
-For example: the repair and decoration clauses in the lease, particularly if at the date of surrender the property is not in the condition required by the lease.
-They will therefore want to reserve their position on any dilapidations claim in particular; conversely a tenant will want to make sure that its liability is crystalized and so should seek to include any amount relating to dilapidations in the agreed surrender premium.
+In agreeing to surrender, the landlord may not want to release certain liabilities.
+For example the repair and decoration clauses in the lease, particularly if at the date of surrender the property is not in the condition required by the lease.
+They will therefore want to reserve their position on any dilapidations claim in particular; conversely, a tenant will want to make sure that its liability is crystalized and so should seek to include any amount relating to dilapidations in the agreed surrender premium.